 by Texas Homesteader ~

+I had too many onions and used as many as I could fresh.
 But I also wanted to make sure they didn’t go bad before I could use them all.
-Plus it’s so nice to have chopped onions as close as my freezer to simply toss into any recipe.

-As I was trimming those tough neck parts & the hard-to-chop dense section on the bottom where the roots once were, I paused before I tossed the wasted parts into my compost bucket.
+As I was trimming the onions I’d tossed aside the tough neck parts & the hard-to-chop dense section on the bottom where the roots once were.
+Those trimmings were destined for the compost bucket.
+That’s because these tougher parts of the onion are not really useful in cooking.

 Or ARE they??